RaunoArike/diDATA-website/README.md

 # diDATA

 This repository contains the source code of diDATA. diDATA is a web application that makes it easier for professors, course managers and lecturers to analyse the results of the students by providing detailed visualisations of these results.
 It has been developed for TU Delft under the PRIMECH project and builds upon the functionalities offered by the ANS platform.
-In comparison to ANS, diDATA offers a much more detailed view of ...
+In comparison to ANS, diDATA offers a much more detailed view of the comparative overall performance of the students on individual questions and exercises.

 ## Structure of the Application